pdxparrot/assets/SETUP.md

 * Attach the Main Camera
 * Attach the LoadingScreen to the Loader
 * Attach all of the manager prefabs to the scene LoadingManager

+At this point, the main scene should be runnable

 # Main Menu Setup